codetoart/cta-rails-starter/README.md

 # ctapad-backend

 This is a Rails starter project which is used by CodeToArt team for starting any new project.
+We use Rails only for REST API and not for frontend.
 We are using following libraries
 - Ruby 2.6.6
 - Rails 6.